awsdocs/aws-net-developer-guide/doc_source/how-to/ec2/how-to-spot-instances.rst

 Amazon EC2 Spot Instance Examples
 #################################

-This topic describes how to use the |sdk-net| with Amazon EC2 Spot Instances.
+This topic describes how to use the |sdk-net| to create, cancel, and terminate an Amazon EC2 Spot Instance.

 .. contents:: **Topics**
     :local: